hpgrahsl/kryptonite-for-kafka/kryptonite-keyset-tool/README.md

 # Kryptonite for Kafka Keyset Generator Tool

 A command-line tool for generating Tink keyset JSON configurations used by all _Kryptonite for Kafka_ modules.
-Supports both plaintext and KMS-encrypted keyset generation, the latter only with GCP's Cloud KMS for now.
+Supports both plaintext and KMS-encrypted keyset generation using GCP Cloud KMS or AWS KMS.

 ## Build